AdaCore/training_material/courses/spark_essentials/140_state_abstraction/99-summary.rst

 * Abstract state represents hidden state of a package

-  - Variables in the private part or body
+  - Variables in the private section or body
   - Visible state of nested packages (variables and abstract states)
   - Visible state of private child packages
   - Constants with variable input

 * Each abstract state must be refined into constituents

-  - Annotation :ada:`Part_Of` needed on declarations in the private part
+  - Annotation :ada:`Part_Of` needed on declarations in the private section

 * Dependency contracts use abstract states to refer to hidden state